geo4lib/geo4libcamp-website/docs/2024/index.md

 ## Conference Venue

-The unconference will be held on the University of Minnesota, Minneapolis campus in the [Elmer L. Andersen Library](https://www.lib.umn.edu/spaces/andersen), which is home to the University's Archives and Special Collections Department.
+Geo4LibCamp 2024 will be held at the University of Minnesota, Minneapolis campus.
+Our scheduled activities will take place in the [Elmer L. Andersen Library](https://www.lib.umn.edu/spaces/andersen), which is home to the University's Archives and Special Collections Department.
 Andersen Library is located at the western end of the Washington Avenue Pedestrian Bridge.

 ## Accomodations